tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

 2. Method of migration probability calculation.

-   For the former option, migration probability is calculated by
+   For the former option, the migration probability is calculated by

    .. math::